architect/arc.codes/src/views/docs/en/reference/cli/sandbox.md

 ### Database seed data

-You can automatically seed data to Sandbox upon startup by adding a `sandbox-seed.js` or `sandbox-seed.json` file to the root of your project.
-(You can also specify a custom path with the `seed-data` preference.)
+You can automatically seed data to Sandbox upon startup by adding a `sandbox-seed.[c|m]js` or `sandbox-seed.json` file to the root of your project.
+(You can also specify a custom path with [the `seed-data` preference](../configuration/local-preferences#seed-data---string).)

 Your seed data should be an object whose properties correspond to `@tables` names, and have arrays of rows to seed.
 For example: